-Once at the grocery store we stocked up on fresh organic oranges, organic carrots & a few organic lemons just in case we couldn't find quality sherbet.
+Once at the grocery store I stocked up on fresh organic oranges, organic carrots & a few organic lemons just in case I couldn't find quality sherbet.
 No surprise there was no organic sherbet in the natural food section (Side note: Don't you just love how it's the natural food section or the health food section?
 What exactly does that make the rest of the store?
 The unnatural food section or the unhealthy food section?
 How about the death & disease section?
-Or maybe the pain & suffering section (if you buy factory "farm" meats) whatever it is, we don't want it!) so we wandered over the the huge frozen section & low & behold there was sherbet.
+Or maybe the pain & suffering section (if you buy factory "farm" meats) whatever it is, I don't want it!) so I wandered over to the the huge frozen section & low & behold there was sherbet.
 Not a lot of options, but it was something.
 Time to check the ingredients.
 Seriously how is this stuff legal?
-Artificial colors, artificial flavors, binders, emulsifiers & all sorts of garbage we never use or even have in our kitchen.
-We'd say it's pretty safe to assume that nearly no one has these ingredients at home!
+Artificial colors, artificial flavors, binders, emulsifiers & all sorts of garbage I never use or even have in my kitchen.
+I'd say it's pretty safe to assume that nearly no one has these ingredients at home!

 Good thing the shopping cart was brimming with fresh organic citrus fruits & veggies.
-Our kitchen appliances would be getting a workout when we got home.
+My kitchen appliances would be getting a workout when I got home.
 Technically you don't need to use the various small appliances in this recipe, but if you do have them, you will have a better finished product if you chose to use them.
-We modified a food network recipe to suit our tastes.
+I modified a food network recipe to suit my tastes.
 This recipe is fun to play with.
 You can make popsicles, freeze it in individual servings, let it soften, break it up & toss it into the blender for a slushie.
 Oh the possibilities!
-We find it is a fabulous treat to replenish our bodies after working 12+ hour days during the dog days of summer.
-No Gatorade for us, just organic fruits & veggies, fresh Jersey cow milk & sweet sweet sugar.
+I find it is a fabulous treat to replenish my body after working 12+ hour days during the dog days of summer.
+No artificially dyed GMO sweetened Gatorade for me, just organic fruits & veggies, fresh Jersey cow milk & sweet sweet sugar.

 Equipment Needed (optional):